 6. Signal degradation due to power and ground distribution network

 Power and ground rails or paths or planes have very low, but FINITE nonzero impedances.
-When devices’ output signals and internal gates switch states, currents through power and ground rails/paths/planes change, causing a voltage drop in power and ground paths.
+When output signals and internal gates switch states, currents through power and ground rails/paths/planes change, causing a voltage drop in power and ground paths.
 This will decrease the voltage across the power and ground pins of the devices.
-Higher the frequency of such instances, and faster the signal transition times, and the higher the number of lines switching states simultaneously, the greater is the voltage decrease across power and ground rails.
+The higher the frequency of such instances, and faster the signal transition times, and the higher the number of lines switching states simultaneously, the greater is the voltage decrease across power and ground rails.
 This will reduce signals’ noise margins, and if excessive, would cause devices to malfunction.

 To reduce these effects, the power distribution network has to be so designed as to minimize the power system’s impedance:

 - Power and ground planes should be placed as close together and as near to the PCB surface as possible.
+This will reduce via inductances.

 - Multiple low inductance decoupling capacitors should be used across power and ground rails and they should be placed as close to device power and ground pins as possible.